azamuktam/aws-saa-c03-guides/topic-guides/06-VPC.md

 * where resources are placed
 * which resources can access the internet
 * which resources can communicate with each other
+* how traffic is routed between resources and networks

 The basic structure is: